kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 *   **`DeclarativeValidation`**:  This gate controls whether declarative validation is *enabled* for a given resource or field.
 When enabled, both imperative (hand-written) and declarative validation will run.
 The results will be compared, and any mismatches will be logged and reported via metrics (see `DeclarativeValidationBeta` below).
 The imperative validation result will be returned to the user.
 When disabled, only imperative validation runs.

 *   **`DeclarativeValidationTakeover`**:  Deprecated in v1.36.
 Previously determined whether declarative validation results were authoritative.
+As `DeclarativeValidationTakeover` does not change user-visible behavior (it is internal to validation mechanics), we do not intend to honor it in 1.36.
+Users of emulation version will be allowed to set the gate (e.g., when upgrading a cluster that had it set), but it will have no impact on implementation.
+This prevents upgrade failures (e.g., "gate not recognized") while immediately moving behavior to the new lifecycle model.

 *   **`DeclarativeValidationBeta`**: Introduced in v1.36.
 This feature gate acts as the Global Safety Switch for Beta-stage validation rules.
 It allows cluster admins to disable "newly enforced" validations if regressions are found, forcing them back to Shadow mode.
 When `DeclarativeValidationBeta` is enabled (default for Beta), Beta tags are Enforced.
 When disabled, Beta tags are Shadowed.  `DeclarativeValidationBeta` has *no effect* if `DeclarativeValidation` is disabled.